Fat vs Muscle: The Weight Differences

 First things first, muscle does not weigh more than fat.
 Think about that old riddle: what weighs more, a kilogram of bricks or a kilogram of feathers?
 The correct answer, of course, is that it’s the same.

-But muscle is more dense than fat.
+But, muscle is more dense than fat.
 That means that if you lose a stack of fat, and replace it with muscle, your body composition and dimensions change quite a lot, but your weight might not.
-So you might lose size from your waistline or stomach, but the scales might stay the same.
+So you might lose size from your waistline or stomach, but the scales will stay the same.

 The fact that muscle is more dense than fat is a good reason not to be too focused on the number that pops up on the scale.
 At the very least, it’s a good idea to take some additional measurements and save them in the notes app of your phone or write them in your diary.